tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 - Education Pipeline: While accounting degree completions have dropped 16.9% over the past decade, our structure creates engaging career paths that attract new talent.
 - Retention Crisis: Against industry turnover rates of 15%, our AI-enhanced roles provide growth opportunities that keep professionals engaged.
-- Emerging Services: As the profession evolves toward advisory services in ESG, cryptocurrency, and data analytics, our structure enables continuous adaptation to new opportunities.
+- Emerging Services: As the profession evolves toward advisory services in ESG, cryptocurrency, and data analytics, our structure

 ### **A Vision of Possibility**